df19900725/MachineLearning/README.md

 MachineLearning
 ===============

-This is a repository for my testing of kinds of machine learning algorithms
+This is a repository for testing kinds of machine learning algorithms I try to use Java to invoke open source machine learning jars